okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/embedded-siw/main/index.md

 #### Run the sample application

-1. In your sample directory, `simple-spa`, you can run a static site web server using the following command:
+1. In your sample `simple-spa` directory, you can run a static site web server using the following command:

     ```bash
     npx http-server . -p 3000